H8rsh100/EcoTrack/ecotrack-ai/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 GEMINI_API_KEY=your_gemini_api_key

-Run the development server:
+* Run the development server:
 npm run dev

-📊 The Science Behind the Math
+## 📊 The Science Behind the Math
-EcoTrack AI uses a standard emission factor for calculations:
+* EcoTrack AI uses a standard emission factor for calculations:
-Total CO2 (kg) = Consumption (kWh) x 0.695
+* Total CO2 (kg) = Consumption (kWh) x 0.695
-Note: The factor 0.695 represents a generalized grid intensity, which can be adjusted in the API route for specific regional grids.
+* Note: The factor 0.695 represents a generalized grid intensity, which can be adjusted in the API route for specific regional grids.

-## Built with passion by Harsh Gade and the team to make sustainability accessible to everyone
+## Built with passion by Harsh Gade to make sustainability accessible to everyone